varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Layouts.md

 ```

 > [!NOTE]
 > You can declare a layout anywhere, in any file.
-Unlike pages, it is not a requirement to ensure they are declared
+However, most Kobweb users will expect to find them under the
-> under some special package.
-However, most Kobweb users will expect to find them under the  `components.layouts`
+`components.layouts`
-> package, so we officially recommend you put your own in there.
+> package, so we recommend you put your own in there.

-Once declared, you can direct a page to use the layout by using the `@Layout` annotation there as well, but by
+Once declared, you can direct a page to use the layout by adding the `@Layout` annotation there as well, this time
 specifying a target path:

 ```kotlin